Blood Beats

 James Baldwin

 Blood Beats is a trans-led, cross-disciplinary LGBTQ+ writing group launched in November 2022, by award-winning stage and screenwriter, Conway McDermott.
-Each meeting includes a social check-in to share the highs and lows of the month, an optional writing activity or prompt, quiet or collaborative coworking time and time to share opportunities and upcoming work.
-Responding to writers' needs, we mix up monthly sessions with creative workshops and special events.
+For the last two years, monthly meetings included a social check-in to share highs and lows, an optional writing activity or prompt, quiet or collaborative coworking time and time to share opportunities and upcoming work.
+Responding to writers' needs, we offer bespoke creative workshops and special events.

 Blood Beats Manifesto